lion65816/aat/README.md

 Extract Lunar Magic from lm331.zip into lm331 directory (so it can be used with [Lunar Monitor](#export-resources-lunar-monitor) and [Lunar Helper](#import-resources-lunar-helper)).
 **Type in the path to the main project directory in `lunar-helper\config_user.txt`** as follows `dir = C:\path\to\aat (see `example_config_user.txt`).
 Run Lunar Helper and choose "Build".
-Alternatively, patch `my_hack.bps` (using Flips or an online patcher for example) to smw rom and make sure the output rom's name is `my_hack.smc` and is in the main project directory.
+Alternatively, patch `my_hack_bps.bps` (using Flips or an online patcher for example) to smw rom and make sure the output rom's name is `my_hack.smc` and is in the main project directory.
 For more info on hacking SMW, check the readmes of the tools as well as Lunar Magic's help file for more details.

 ## Custom Graphics